Set up 2-Step Verification

 • Set up an additional administrator—If an administrator can’t sign in to their administrator account, another administrator can generate backup codes for them.

-• If security keys are required, set up a grace period—When you set up enforcement for 2-Step Verification, set up a grace period.
-Users can enter a backup code for 2-Step Verification during the grace period.
+• If security keys are required, set up a grace period—When you set up enforcement for 2SV, set up a grace period.
+Users can enter an admin-generated backup code for 2SV during the grace period.
+If 2SV is enforced in Only security key mode, users cannot generate their own backup codes.
 For details, go to Deploy 2-Step Verification.

 Use backup codes for account recovery

 If you need to recover an account, use backup codes.
-Accounts are still protected by 2-Step Verification, and backup codes are easy to generate.
-If you move users into a configuration group or change their organizational unit and 2-Step Verification isn’t required, their accounts are no longer protected by 2-Step Verification.
+Accounts are still protected by 2SV, and backup codes are easy to generate.
+If you move users into a configuration group or change their organizational unit and 2SV isn’t required, their accounts are no longer protected by 2SV.
 For more details, go to Avoid account lockouts when 2-Step Verification is enforced.

 Recover an account